-(b) Stormwater reserves
+Stormwater reserves

-Land that is required to be used for stormwater or flood mitigation purposes does not count towards reserves contributions where inundated up to the 1 in 10-year event.
-Land that is inundated between the 1 in 10-year and 1 in 100-year events may be credited towards reserves contribution if it is usable and agreed by the Council.
+Land that is required to be used for stormwater or flood mitigation purposes does not count towards reserves contributions where it is inundated up to the 1- in 10-year event.
+Land that is inundated between the 1- in 10-year and 1- in 100-year events may be credited towards reserves contribution if it is usable and agreed by the Council.
+Appendix 3 of the Open Space Strategy provides guidance on assessing the primary and secondary function of land in such cases.

-(v) Design and implementation
+(iv) Design and implementation